sanrajmitra97/speedoc_takehome/README.md

 ### Cleaning and Feature Engineering Process
-- To run the cleaning data script, please run the following command `python speedoc_clean.py`.
+- To clean the original data, please run the `speedoc_clean.py` script in the src folder.
 Please also ensure that the 2 raw csv files from `https://www.kaggle.com/datasets/jboysen/austin-bike` are located in your local data folder.
 The output of `speedoc_clean.py` is the prepared data for both trips and stations, found in your data folder.
 - Summary of cleaning steps here:
     - Check for duplicates: None
     - Check for NA values: